Arriving on Official Move In Days

 Move In Day

-On August 8th, August 19th, and August 30th, 20-minute unloading parking spaces have been reserved along Everett Street for Gropius residents, as well as Massachusetts Avenue for North Hall and Hastings Hall.
+On official move in dates, 20-minute unloading parking spaces have been reserved along Everett Street for Gropius residents, as well as Massachusetts Avenue for North Hall and Hastings Hall.
 Hastings Hall also has a driveway in its courtyard that will be accessible for unloading and North has a small turnaround.
 With so many students scheduled to move in that day, we ask that residents park for no longer than 20 minutes to ensure that all residents are able to access the reserved spots to unload their vehicles.